MusicGenerator/mumble-ruby-pluginbot-docs/known_problems.rst

 .. note::

-  By default the bot does a very detailed logging into ~/logs/*.log.
+  By default the bot does a very detailed :ref:`logging <settings_main_logfile>` into ~/logs/*.log.
 You may use any tool to view those logs.

-  If debug logging is disabled you can enable it via the debug setting, see :ref:`here <configexplain-label>`.
+  If debug logging is disabled you can enable it via the debug setting, see :ref:`here <settings_debug>`.

 You can also watch the log files with manage.sh::